masak/alma/ROADMAP.md

 bootstrapping enough to have both a runtime and a parser written in itself; or 007 having all three of regular macros, syntax macros, and visitor macros.

+## Examples

+XXX Describe how the examples have become a driving force in the issue queue.

 ## Various protocols

 XXX Will have to describe these protocols more in detail later.
 All the information